-When visiting Leo Carrillo, I can almost always find parking right at the GPS marker of the beach on the highway.
+When visiting Leo Carrillo, I can almost always find parking right at the GPS marker of the beach on the Pacific Coast Highway.
 Guests can park on the highway shoulder there, and, as this beach is less popular, there’s usually parking.
 From there, you will find wooden steps that take you down a grassy hill to the sand of the beach.
 (And if you’d rather park in the lot, you can pay to park in the lot just down the street from the marker on PCH, as well.)

-At this area of the beach where I liked to enter just off of PCH, you will find rocky terrain that the waves crash up against.
+At the area of the beach where I liked to enter just off of PCH, you will find rocky terrain that the waves crash up against.
 As you walk towards the right along the sea, the beach becomes less rocky and more sandy.
 Walk along the sea until you reach a rocky face, and here is where you will find the trail.
 Walk the trail up over this rocky area, and you will find a set of stairs down to your left that will take you down to a pocket of beach hidden within a rocky structure.
 You can visit this area of beach or continue down to a few more pockets of beach covered in rocky surfaces.

 A Beach for Everyone

 This first beach pocket is special, for if you visit during low tide and step foot in the water on its left side, you will find a sea cave that you can climb in.
 If you continue to the right instead, you will find a long, large cave structure to walk through.
 It’s a beach for adventure lovers!
 You can spend all day looking for and exploring sea caves.